TheOdinProject/curriculum/foundations/javascript_basics/project_rock_paper_scissors.md

 Some of the student solutions below contain buttons, text, and other elements.
 These elements are part of what is called a graphical user interface (GUI).
 You'll create the GUI in a later lesson.
 In the meantime, remember to commit your code to GitHub.
 </div>

-### Quick exercise before starting

-1. Identify three ways to include JavaScript in a webpage.
-1. Check if the webpage includes JavaScript:
-   - Write `console.log("Hello World")` in JavaScript.
-   - Check if "Hello World" is logged in the browser console once you open your webpage.

 ### Problem solving approach

 Remember the previous wise words from the [Problem Solving lesson](https://www.theodinproject.com/lessons/foundations-problem-solving) because this is your first JavaScript program built from scratch.
 Before you start this project, follow these steps for each step of the project: